 To build a natural swimming pool is obviously something that most people won’t do.
-But in a country of around 60 million people, even if only a tiny percentage have a pool, that’s still thousands of pools that could be containing polluting chlorine and harming wildlife.
+Countries have millions of people.
+So even if only a tiny percentage have a pool, that’s still thousands of pools that could be containing polluting chlorine and harming wildlife.
 If you have a conventional pool, ask your pool maintenance company about more eco- ways to clean your pool, they do exist.
 Also keep the pools covered when not in use, to reduce evaporation and prevent drowning.

 Natural swimming pools are just that.
 They are like clean lakes, with various plants to filter the water, so you don’t need to dump chlorine in it.
 Obviously this will attract wildlife, so don’t do this if you are going to have the frights, if you come across a grass snake.